The problem

 Key capabilities Payabli unlocked with Fern:

-• 300+ reusable examples, maintained once.
+- Reusable examples, maintained once.
 Endpoint request and response snippets ship with Fern Docs out of the box, so keeping examples in sync went from daily manual upkeep on every page to a component the team just drops in.
-Payabli defines each example once in the spec, and those snippets now appear more than 300 times across their docs.
+Payabli defines each example once in the spec, and those snippets now appear 385 times across their docs.
 Their APIs change daily, so without that reuse every change would mean tracking down each affected example and spending valuable minutes editing and render-testing it by hand.
 Instead, one edit to the example in the spec propagates everywhere it is referenced: the API reference, the developer guides, and the SDK code samples.

-• Generating SDKs surfaced issues in the API itself.
+- Generating SDKs surfaced issues in the API itself.
 Payabli shipped no SDKs before Fern; now they generate eight from a single spec.
 Turning that spec into code for the first time surfaced inconsistencies the team cleaned up at the source.
 A single change now regenerates all eight through CI, and forward-compatible patterns keep older integrations working as their APIs change daily.
 Each SDK reads as native to its language rather than a generated translation of another.
 The SDKs also carry the field descriptions from Payabli's API definition as doc comments.
 A developer hovering over a method in their editor sees what each field expects without opening the docs, which counts most for payment fields whose meaning isn't obvious from the type alone.
+With roughly 250 endpoints, each SDK is about 250 functions, so eight SDKs is close to 2,000 functions kept in sync from one spec rather than by hand.
+That is what makes maintaining eight viable for a three-person team.

-• Built for agents and humans.
-Payabli wants its docs useful to both without overcorrecting toward either, and <llms-only> and <llms-ignore> tags let them tailor each page to its reader.
+<llms-only>and<llms-ignore>tags let them tailor each page to its reader.
 Payabli uses detailed SVG diagrams across their docs.
 Those help a human reader but are noise to an agent that can't render them, so they keep the SVG out of the Markdown and write the diagram's logic out directly: fewer steps and less room for misinterpretation.
-Their docs run to roughly two million tokens, so Fern's section-level llms.txt and llms-full.txt point an agent at just the slice it needs.
+Their docs span 189 pages and 250 active endpoints and run to roughly 2.5 million tokens, so Fern's section-levelllms.txtandllms-full.txtpoint an agent at just the slice it needs.
+That readiness shows up in the sales cycle: prospects feed the AI-ready docs to Claude or Copilot and integrate during the call, going from nothing to a working transaction in minutes.

 Looking ahead